 I study a vector autoregression model to estimate the effects of U.S. Quantitative Easing Monetary Policy on the Chinese stock market.
 I find that the increase of U.S. money supply would result in a significant increase in the Chinese stock market return but the influence is insignificant in the long run.
 Then I examine three potential mechanisms through which U.S. monetary policy transmits to China: short-term capital flow, monetary policy dependence and stock co-movement.
-Finally, using the variance decomposition method, I find that the monetary policy dependence mechanisms and the short-term capital flow mechanism plays the least important role.
+Finally, using the variance decomposition method, I find that the monetary policy dependence mechanism turns to be the most important one among all the three mechanisms and the short-term capital flow mechanism plays the least important role.